Ukraine forces kill up to five rebels; Russia starts drill near border

 Even without serious sanctions, Russia's confrontation with the West has hurt its economy as fearful investors send their money abroad.
 Mutual funds specialising in Russia and Eastern Europe were the 30 worst performers out of 3,489 equity funds for sale in Britain in the three months ending in March.

-But Moscow also flexed its economic muscles, with the government suggesting foreign firms that pull out may not be able to get back in.
-A source at Gazprom said the Russian gas exporter had slapped an additional $11.4 billion bill on Kiev.
+But Moscow also flexed its economic muscles, with the government suggesting foreign firms that pull out of the country may not be able to get back in.
+A source at Gazprom said the Russian exporter had slapped an additional $11.4 billion bill on Kiev.
 Ukraine is negotiating to reverse east-west pipelines so that it can receive gas from Europe if Moscow cuts it off.

 In NATO-member Poland, the first group of a contingent of about 600 U.S. soldiers arrived on Wednesday, part of an effort by Washington to reassure Eastern European allies who are worried by the Russian buildup near Ukraine's borders.